-He had been working in a village for quite some time.
+A visiting anthropologist had been living in a village for quite some time.
 The day before he was to return home, he played games with the children.
-Near the end of the day, he put together a gift basket filled with delicious fruits from around the region and wrapped it with a ribbon.
-He placed the basket under a tree and then he gathered up the children in the village.
+Near the end of the day, he put together a gift basket filled with delicious fruits from around the region and wrapped it in a ribbon.
+He placed the basket under a tree and then gathered up the children.

 The anthropologist drew a line in the dirt, looked at the children, and said, “Let’s race!
 When I say “go”, let’s run to the tree and whoever gets there first will win the basket of the fruit.”

-When he told them to run, they all took each other’s hands and ran together to the tree.
+When he said “Go!”, the children grabbed each other’s hands and ran together to the tree.
 Then they sat together around the basket and enjoyed their treat as a group.

 The anthropologist was shocked.
 He asked why they would all go together when one of them could have won all the fruits for themselves?